Nanpantan

 Nanpantan is a historic village, ward and suburb of Loughborough, in the Charnwood borough of Leicestershire, England.
 It is located in the south-west of the town of Loughborough.
 It is home to Nanpantan Reservoir.

 History

 The first edge rails used in a wagonway were on the Charnwood Forest Canal, in the section between Nanpantan and Loughborough.
 Inside Nanpantan is a gastropub called The Priory.
 There is a small church here: Saint Mary in Charnwood, originally built as a mission room by the owner of Nanpantan Hall in 1888.
 After some years as a chapel of ease to the ecclesiastical parish of Emmanuel, Loughborough, Saint Mary in Charnwood became a parish in its own right, on 1 January 2015.

 Parish

 Nanpantan became a civil parish in 1894, being formed from the rural part of Loughborough, on 1 April 1936 it was abolished and merged with Loughborough.
 In 1931 the parish had a population of 680.
-The parish was later abolished and the village became part of the unparished area of Loughborough.
+The parish of Loughborough was later abolished and the village became part of the unparished area of Loughborough.